depot/cli/README.md

 Runs a Docker build using Depot's remote builder infrastructure.
 This command accepts all the command line flags as Docker's `docker buildx build` command, you can run `depot build --help` for the full list.

+The `build` command needs to know which [project](https://depot.dev/docs/core-concepts#projects) id to route the build to.
+For passing the project id you have three options available to you:

+1. Run `depot init` at the root of your repository and commit the resulting `depot.json` file
+2. Use the `--project` flag in your `depot build` command
+3. Set the `DEPOT_PROJECT_ID` environment variable which will be automatically detected

 By default, `depot build` will leave the built image in the remote builder cache.
 If you would like to download the image to your local Docker daemon (for instance, to `docker run` the result), you can use the `--load` flag.

 Alternatively, to push the image to a remote registry directly from the builder instance, you can use the `--push` flag.